-Racial Equity and contracting is one area identified by DHHS leadership in which there is an opportunity to address structural barriers and advance equitable policies and practices.
-One of the major themes in the Department's strategic plan focuses on ensuring that our staff, contracted providers and agencies reflect the diversity of DHHS program participants, and that the ecosystem of nonprofit providers DHHS contracts with are supported in a manner in which they can prosper, be financially healthy, and deliver quality services.
+Racial equity in contracting is one area identified by DHHS leadership in which there is an opportunity to address structural barriers and advance equitable policies and practices.
+One of the major themes in the Department's strategic plan focuses on ensuring that our staff, contracted providers, and agencies reflect the diversity of DHHS program participants, and that the ecosystem of nonprofit providers DHHS contracts with are supported in a manner in which they can prosper, be financially healthy, and deliver quality services.
 The availability of capacity-building services and assistance to local agencies, ensuring they have the knowledge and capabilities that reflect Milwaukee County values is a top priority in the DHHS Strategic Plan.

-The primary goal of this report is to assess DHHS's contract procurement strategy and develop additional tactics to address structural barriers to expand the DHHS provider networks and ensure that its diversity is representative of those served by DHHS.
-In response, DHHS established a collaborative Racial Equity in Contracting Workgroup to assess its institutional practices through a racial equity lens.
+In addition, DHHS established a collaborative Racial Equity in Contracting Workgroup to assess its institutional practices through a racial equity lens.
 Its goal is to develop DHHS's capacity to improve its work with providers and institutional partners to ensure a consistent process that addresses their needs.

-The below flowchart exams relationship between institutional practices, social determinants and the Power to make changes that impact Health Outcomes.
+The flowchart below shows the relationship between institutional practices, social determinants and the power to make changes that impact Health Outcomes.